LPG price hiked by Rs 50; rates up by Rs 244 in one year

-New Delhi, Jul 6: Cooking gas LPG price on Wednesday was hiked by Rs 50 per cylinder, the third increase in rates since May on firming international energy prices.
+New Delhi, July 6: Cooking gas LPG price on Wednesday was hiked by Rs 50 per cylinder, the eighth increase in rates in the last one year that took the cumulative rise to Rs 244.

 Non-subsidised LPG now costs Rs 1,053 per 14.2-kg cylinder in the national capital, up from Rs 1,003 previously, according to a price notification of state-owned fuel retailers.

-This is the third increase in the LPG rate since May and the fourth this year.
+This is the fourth increase in the LPG rate since the Ukraine war.
 The price was hiked by Rs 50 per cylinder on March 22 and again by the same quantum on May 7.
 Rates went up by Rs 3.50 per cylinder on May 19.

 Petrol and diesel prices, however, continue to be on freeze for the third straight month.
 The pause followed rates being hiked by a record Rs 10 per litre in a matter of 16 days beginning March 22.